 Idaho has set intermediate goals that will be applied to all school configurations (elementary, middle, and high school) by allowing multiple years at a specific target level.
 These targets lead to the ultimate goal of having 100% of students proficient in 2013-14.
-See chart in Section 3.2b (Previous page).
+See chart in Section 3.2b.

 Idaho Peer Review for 2006 required significant changes in the ISAT.
-As such, -revised proficiency level descriptors were developed in March 2007.
+As such, revised proficiency level descriptors were developed in March 2007.
 Based on revised PLDs and Spring 07 student data, performance standards were reset in May 2007.
-Idaho has revised the AMAOAMO progression, maintaining 2006-2008 goals for an additional year.